ddurbanski/min-CVaR/README.md

 ## Weights predictions with neural network
 A 7-day window of asset prices provides data to create a time series of minimum CVaR portfolios using General Efficient Frontier.
 These minimum CVaR portfolio weights are the output values for a neural network.
 The input is the matrix of weekly average asset returns, corresponding to each efficient portfolio.

+We will create a Sequential neural network with the proper input dimension and two hidden layers.
+To compile the model we will use the standard adam optimizer and mean squared error as our loss function because they work well for regression models.

 ```python
 # create input and output datasets for training a neural network